+Here is my Kick in the Gut for the week.
 I was speaking to our doctor’s nurse (she is fantastic btw), and we were discussing how we can get the OT/SLP/PT here at the house through home health.
 It has been approved through insurance, but we are finding difficulty in anyone who will work with pediatrics.
 It has been a bur in my saddle.

 The longer he is symptomatic, the more chance of him having permanent brain damage because this is a neurological condition.
-I sit here and watch him and I see that he is shakes….I see that he struggles with walking….I hear his speech issues….his food issues….his eye twitching…..and I think he is medically fragile.
+I sit here and watch him, and I see that he shakes.
+That he struggles with walking.
+Also, I hear his speech issues, food issues, his eye twitching.
+He truly is medically fragile.
 There is no cure.
-There are massive drugs he has to take to maintain his health but those drugs have massive side effects that has adverse effects on his health.
-It is a double edged sword.
+There are massive drugs he has to take to maintain his health, but those drugs have massive side effects that have adverse effects on his health.
+It is a double-edged sword.